 Mexico Bariatric Center is dedicated to evidence-driven, best-practice healthcare company, which strives to create the highest patient outcomes as possible.
 We’ve found that these eight criteria can be hard to implement, but we’ve seen incredible results from them.

-Mexico Bariatric Center (MBC) offers inexpensive weight-loss surgeries in Mexico, from the gastric sleeve, gastric bypass, duodenal switch, gastric banding and gastric plication.
+Mexico Bariatric Center (MBC) offers inexpensive weight-loss surgeries in Mexico, from the gastric sleeve, gastric bypass, mini bypass, duodenal switch, gastric banding and gastric plication.
 MBC is a scheduling facilitator and not a hospital.

 Mexico Bariatric Center is offering:

 Nguyen, Ninh, Mahbod Paya, C. Stevens, Shahrzad Mavandadi, Kambiz Zainabadi, and Samuel Wilson.
 “The Relationship Between Hospital Volume and Outcome in Bariatric Surgery at Academic Medical Centers.”
 Annals of Surgery.
 U.S. National Library of Medicine.
 Web.
 15 July 2015.

 Gohar, Ashraf, Alexander Adams, Elie Gertner, Linda Sackett-Lundeen, Richard Heitz, Randall Engle, Erhard Haus, and Jagdeep Bijwadia.
 “Working Memory Capacity Is Decreased in Sleep-Deprived Internal Medicine Residents.”
 Journal of Clinical Sleep Medicine: JCSM: Official Publication of the American Academy of Sleep Medicine.
 American Academy of Sleep Medicine.
 Web.
 15 July 2015.